-Join Jess Chadwick for an in-depth discussion in this video Post form data to controller actions, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video Post form data to controller actions, part of Learning ASP.NET Core MVC.

 - [Instructor] Now that we've got an HTML form…that allows users to post data to our application,…we'll need a controller action…to actually accept that post data.…Since ASP.NET Core MVC…is posting back to the same controller name…as the action that rendered the view,…I'm going to start by copying and pasting…the Create controller action that I just created…and use that to handle the post action.…Once I do this, I'll need to specify which of these actions…should show the form…and which one should handle the form post.…

 This is actually pretty easy to do.…I'll simply decorate each action…with the corresponding attribute:…HttpGet to mark which one is displaying the view…and HttpPost to indicate the controller action…that should handle the form post.…There's another problem, though.…Even with those attributes in place,…the two method signatures are exactly the same,…which means that this code isn't even valid C#,…so our site won't even compile.…That's also simple enough to fix.…

 I'll just add a parameter to differentiate the two.…

 - Serving static files